judge2020/discord-embed-archiver/README.md

 ### Presigned URLs setup

 By using presigned URLs, you can avoid people hotlinking your images and using up your R2 quota.
-In addition, you no longer needs
+In addition, R2_BASE_URL will no longer be used.

 Cons:
 - Cannot use a custom domain (yet) - nor can you use r2.dev